There’s no shortage of record stores in London and each has its own uniqueness.

 Recommended for: Techno and Tech-House head

-Kristina is the lovely shop, it’s a small and classy and has a unique minimalist-hipster vibe.
-But don’t be mislead by its simple store-front, it packs a whole load of great music.
+Kristina is a lovely shop, it’s small and classy and has a unique minimalist-hipster vibe.
+But don’t be misled by its simple storefront, it packs a whole load of great music.

-I’m not sure why but for some strange reason I usually end up buying Techno and Tech-house records whenever I visit, I’ve also found a few NuDisco vinyl in here.
+I’m not sure why but for some strange reason I usually end up buying Techno and Tech-house records whenever I visit, I’ve also found a few NuDisco vinyls in here.

 There’s rarely any queue to listen to get a turntable to listen to your records and the staff is very friendly.
 Pay attention to what these guys play over the store speakers as well, I’ve ended up finding some gems that way.

-Check out their online store as well, it could be a better website but if you are patient you can pre-listen to most of their stock in it.
+Check out Kristina’s Record online store as well, it could be a better website but if you are patient you can pre-listen to most of their stock in it.

 Follow this Link if you want to find records Stores in Barcelona